Natkeeran/Notes/configure-new-viewer-in-claw.md

 * Install and make available the viewer for the media type.
 For instance, if you add a viewer for file, it should be available in `/admin/structure/media/manage/file/display`.

-* Add the viwer term to the taxonomy: `/admin/structure/taxonomy/manage/tags/overview`.
+* Add a viwer term to the taxonomy: `/admin/structure/taxonomy/manage/tags/overview`.
 (Programmatically here: `https://github.com/Islandora-CLAW/islandora/blob/8.x-1.x/modules/islandora_demo_feature/migrate/tags.csv`)

 * Add new content and media display modes for the viewer: `/admin/structure/display-modes`.  (ex: `core.entity_view_mode.media.pdfjs.yml` and `core.entity_view_mode.node.pdfjs.yml`)